iBlockAPI/API-Docs/source/bitcoin.rst

 Estimates the approximate fee per kilobyte needed for a transaction to begin confirmation within conf_target blocks if possible and return the number of blocks for which the estimate is valid.
-Uses virtual transaction size as defined in BIP 141 (witness data is discounted)
+Uses virtual transaction size as defined in BIP 141 (witness data is discounted).

 Definition::